michael02022/slapsfzmapper/README.md

 ```
 [command to run slapsfzmapper.py] -i "F:\my_samples\ensoniq-ts12\" -sep "_" -ls "name velraw c4"
 ```
-For more details, check the Wiki tab
+For more details, check the Wiki tab or MANUAL.md